What Constructor Theory reveals about Deep Learning

 Then there is the question of what drives complex multi-cellular life forms?
 This is analogous to the question of what drives complex cognitive behavior?
 This can be perhaps understood within the framework of self-play or constraint-closures.
 I’ve sketched this previously in “Artificial Life, Constraint-Closure and Deep Learning.”

 I am currently working on a narrative of the emergence of cognition from the perspective of a purely information-centric approach.
-I’ve been calling this “Generative Modularity” where I write how this modularity through generative construction evolves towards greater complexity.
+I’ve been calling this “Generative Modularity” where I explore how this modularity (via generative construction) evolves towards greater complexity.
 I begin with the Big Bang and eventually work my way up to human cognition (see: Part I and Part II).
 Deep Learning inspired computation likely employs a kind of information that resides somewhere in between Constructor Theory’s Superinformation and classical information.
 Here’s my follow up essay “A New Theory of Information Emergence.”